 Click on the tabs below to get more analysis on these markets:

-- Jack Gunston starts the season as Hawthorn’s best bet for the Coleman Medal, but will he spend enough time forward to compete with the likes of Kennedy, Franklin and Daniher?
-Captain Roughead is another accomplished marksman who tends to move around the ground more than he used to.
-We don’t fancy either of them.
+- Jack Gunston starts the season as Hawthorn’s best bet for the Coleman Medal, but will he spend enough time forward to compete with the likes of Brown, Daniher, Franklin, Kennedy and Riewoldt?
+The only other option is Luke Breust, who edged out Gunston with 54 goals last season.